What Happens To Your Body In A High-Speed Impact Crash?

 There are two main reasons for this:

-• A seat belt prevents a person from being ejected from a car.
+• A seat belt prevents a person from being ejected from a car

-• It limits some of the force that your body could potentially endure, such as slamming into the steering wheel on impact.
+• It limits some of the force that your body could potentially endure, such as slamming into the steering wheel on impact

-If you buckle up, you’re not only obeying the law, you are also potentially saving your life.
+If you buckle up, you’re not only obeying the law, but you are also potentially saving your life.

 A car accident lawyer can tell you that you may be eligible for more than a basic insurance settlement if you have been injured in a car crash, especially a high-speed accident.
 There are a number of different types of damages you can claim from a car accident injury.
 These damages can include: